The Bankrate promise

 “They are underwritten differently and have different requirements, and they are usually short-term, with some lasting as little as six to 18 months,” explains Jeff Shipwash, CEO of Shipwash Properties LLC, a home-flipping company in Knoxville, Tennessee, that often utilizes hard money lenders for its projects.

-By contrast, a mortgage or soft money loan can have much longer terms — up to 30 years or longer, for example.
+By contrast, a mortgage can have much longer terms up to 30 years.

 The interest rates charged for hard money loans are also usually much higher than for mortgages, auto loans or other types of financing.